 A TOEFL score of 550 (213 if computer generated) is required for globally educated or international students who have taken credits outside the US.
 Students who have scored below 550 will need to retest and meet the minimum score before they are eligible.

-This option is for individuals who have an earned bachelor's degree from a regionally accredited college or university.
+An earned bachelor's degree from a regionally accredited college or university.
 Graduates will receive a Doctor of Physical Therapy degree.

 - Human anatomy & physiology with lab complete sequence